naichenardi/device-manager/README.md

 gradlew.bat test
 ```

+## Continuous Integration (CI) with GitHub Actions

+This project uses GitHub Actions for continuous integration.
+Every time you push a commit or open a pull request to the `master` branch, an automated workflow will:

+- Check out the repository code
+- Set up JDK 21
+- Build the project using Gradle
+- Run all tests

+You can find the workflow configuration in `.github/workflows/build.yml`.
+Build and test results will be visible on the GitHub repository under the [Actions tab](https://github.com/naichenardi/device-manager/actions).

+Replace `<OWNER>` and `<REPO>` with your GitHub username/organization and repository name.

 ## Contributing

 Contributions are welcome!
 Please open issues or submit pull requests for improvements or bug fixes.